NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 As part of our application a small button can be clicked to navigate to our data drift page (link: <https://backend-8020-final-424957459314.europe-west1.run.app/data_drift/>).
 When an individual uploads an image, the application will perform feature extractions (average brightness, contrast, sharpness and prediction from the model) and compare it with the trained and test data we have had originally (which both are saved in a csv file).
 This allows us to detect any data drifts and the developers can take actions based on the user's uploaded images to determine whether or not the model is still applicable to the uploaded images.
+An additional nice feature that could have implemented is the alert feature in case of data drifts.

 ## Overall discussion of project